 Body-camera maker has financial ties to police chiefs

-Taser International, the stun-gun maker emerging as a leading supplier of body cameras, has cultivated financial ties to police chiefs whose departments have bought the recording devices, raising conflict-of-interest questions.
+Taser International, the stun-gun maker emerging as a leading supplier of police body cameras, has cultivated financial ties to police chiefs whose departments have bought the recording devices, raising conflict-of-interest questions.

 Taser is covering airfare and hotels for police chiefs who speak at promotional conferences and is hiring recently retired chiefs as consultants, sometimes months after their cities signed contracts with the company.
 Taser is planning to send two to speak in Australia and the United Arab Emirates in March at events during which they will address potential customers.